Professional Tax in Mizoram

 - Individuals who are aged above 65.

-Given a scenario where a taxpayer hasn’t been assessed or has been under-assessed for any financial year, the assessing authority may discreet to issue a notice and pursue assessments or re-assessments on the escaped tax, upon which the taxpayer will be charged with the liability so escaped.
+Given a scenario where a taxpayer hasn’t been assessed or has been under-assessed for any financial year, the assessing authority may be discreet to issue a notice and pursue assessments or re-assessments on the escaped tax, upon which the taxpayer will be charged with the liability so escaped.

 The Right to Appeal